Moduli of vortices and Grassmann manifolds: Abstract

 \section{Abstract}

 We use the framework of Quot schemes to give a novel description of the moduli spaces of stable $n$-pairs, also interpreted as gauged vortices on a closed Riemann surface $\Sigma$ with target ${\rm Mat}_{r\times n}(\mathbb{C})$, where $n\ge r$.
-We then show that these moduli spaces embed canonically into certain Grassmann manifolds, and thus obtain natural K\"ahler metrics of Fubini--Study type; these spaces are smooth at least in the local case $r=n$.
+We then show that these moduli spaces embed canonically into certain Grassmann manifolds, and thus obtain natural K\"ahler metrics of Fubini--Study type.
+These spaces are smooth at least in the local case $r=n$.
 For abelian local vortices we prove that, if a certain ``quantization'' condition is satisfied, the embedding can be chosen in such a way that the induced Fubini--Study structure realizes the K\"ahler class of the usual $L^2$ metric of gauged vortices.
-We also give a detailed description of the moduli spaces in the nonabelian local case.